The conversations with the writers in my classroom feels satisfying, genuine and useful. -Nancie Atwell

 - Do you discuss writing through a mastery rather than a performance perspective?

-- Do you focus on the writing goals achieved in a child’s writing and also set new ones?
+- How do you focus on the writing goals achieved in a child’s writing and also set new ones?

-- Do you provide feedback and writerly advice to children during class sharing time?
+- How do you provide feedback and writerly advice to children during class sharing time?

 - Do you use after-the-event written feedback only when they feel it will make a difference?